jheidel/command-line-netid-tools/README.md

 command-line-netid-tools
 ========================

-Command line scrips for resolving between names and netids.
+Command line scripts for resolving between names and netids.
 Will break if people search is ever changed.

 Scripts: